RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 Download MinIO binaries "minio" and "mc" from min.io and install them.
 "minio" and "mc" are to be accessible by anyone as permission=755.

-NOTE: The binaries are taken from the archive, to use "minio" that is released earlier than RELEASE.2022-06-02T02-11-04Z.  "mc", too, correspondingly.
-It is because versions from that release use an erasure-coding backend, which stores files in chunks and is not appropriate for exporting existing files.
-The version of "mc" is one released after "minio" but as close as it.
+NOTE: The binaries are taken from the archive to use specific versions of MinIO and MC -- MinIO RELEASE.2022-05-26T05-48-41Z and correspondingly MC RELEASE.2022-06-10T22-29-12Z.
+Newer versions of MinIO starting from RELEASE.2022-06-02T02-11-04Z use an erasure-coding backend, and they store files in chunks and are not suitable for exporting existing files.
+The version of MC is the one released after MinIO but as close as to it.

 See [Deploy MinIO: Single-Node Single-Drive](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-single-drive.html)